PrabakaranKaruppannan/WebServerUsingNodeJsAndExpressJs/README.md

 ### Prerequisites

-You need to install node js
+You need to install node js.

 ### Installing
 Once you clone the project, execute below command in your terminal.
 So that it will install all the dependencies.